LED Floodlights Replacement under VEU Program in Victoria

 Switch to Energy Efficient LED Floodlights Today

-We Replace HID or HPS Lights with LED Floodlights under VEU Program
+We Replace HID and HPS Lights with LED Floodlights under the VEU Program

 The state government’s rebate program on energy efficiency upgrades is helping Victorian businesses reduce energy consumption and save thousands on their power bills.
 Small and big businesses in Victoria can reduce their energy consumption on lighting by up to 80% simply by swapping halogen floodlights with energy-efficient LED floodlights for free.

 Do you Qualify for a Free LED Floodlight Upgrade?

 If you live in Victoria and use HID floodlights in your house or business, you are eligible for a free LED replacement.
 However, we may require a minimum number of old lights to be upgraded to qualify.

 Common Issues with HID Lights

 High Energy Costs

 The most significant advantage of LED floodlights is a low operational cost.
 HID floodlights incur almost double running costs than LED floodlights.

 Replacement bulbs of HID floodlights cost high.
 Additionally, they are typically installed at hard-to-enter places such as stadiums, gyms, warehouses, parking areas or garages.
 Changing a light bulb at such places translates into spending additional replacement cost on lifts and technicians.
 Longer life of LED lighting means that you less often need to replace light bulbs.

 HID floodlights also require a functioning ballast.
 LED floodlights do not require a ballast.
 The upgrading to LED floodlight, therefore, reduces the replacement cost for every ballast attached to a HID floodlight fixture.